Blackwood249/Blackwood249/README.md

    - Connecting broadcast to information technology
    - Data Analysis for Business Intelligence  and Project Planning
    - Drone Developer at [@uffoequipe](https://uffoequipe.github.io/website/uffo/)
-   - - Working With Open CV and Python for Machine Learning in computer vision
+   - - Working with Open CV and Python for Machine Learning in computer vision
    - - Working with DroneKit and Python for Drone Connection

 # MY SKILLS